RylanSchaeffer/rylanschaeffer.github.io/content/about.md

 - 2017 Summer: conducted research on applying supervised deep learning to DNA sequencing as an intern at [Thermo Fisher Scientific](https://www.thermofisher.com/uk/en/home.html)

-- 2011 Fall - 2016 Summer: I earned two BS degrees at <a href="http://www.ucdavis.edu/">UC Davis</a>
+- 2011 Fall - 2016 Summer: I earned two BS degrees at [UC Davis](http://www.ucdavis.edu/)
 in <a href="http://cs.ucdavis.edu/">computer science engineering</a> and <a href="http://www.stat.ucdavis.edu/">statistics</a>,
 where I received the <a href="photos/outstanding_senior.jpg">UC Davis Computer Science Department's 2016 Outstanding Senior Award</a>
 for teaching three undergraduate courses and for organizing and co-hosting over a dozen faculty talks aimed at bridging the divide between undergraduates and professors.
 I intially started in biomedical engineering, switched to business, and then pursued a major of my own creation aimed at studying persuasion and motivation before choosing CSE and Stats.

-- served as CFO and COO of <a href="https://asucd.ucdavis.edu/">ASUCD</a> (overseeing a $12 million annual operating budget and 20+ units) and as the undergraduate representative on the UC Davis College of Engineering Dean Recruitment Advisory Committee.
+I also served as CFO and COO of [ASUCD](https://asucd.ucdavis.edu/) (overseeing a $12 million annual operating budget and 20+ units) and as the undergraduate representative on the UC Davis College of Engineering Dean Recruitment Advisory Committee.